thisisfaizanali/trending-movies-app/README.md

 npm install
 ```

-3.**Set up environment variables: Create a .env file in the project root and add the following**:
+3. **Set up environment variables: Create a .env file in the project root and add the following**:

 ```bash
 VITE_TMDB_API_KEY=your_tmdb_api_key